cozodb/cozo-docs/source/nonscript.rst

 .. function:: import_relations(self, data)

     Import data into a database.
-The data are imported inside a transaction, so that either all imports are successful, or none is.
+The data are imported inside a transaction, so that either all imports are successful, or none are.
     If conflicts arise because of concurrent modification to the database, via either CosoScript queries or other imports, the transaction will fail.

     The relations to import into must exist beforehand, and the data given must match the schema defined.

-    This API can be used to batch put or remove data from several stored relations atomically.
+    This API can be used to batch-put or remove data from several stored relations atomically.
-    The ``data`` parameter can contain relations names such as ``"rel_a"``, or relation names prefixed by a minus sign such as ``"-rel_a"``.
+    The ``data`` parameter can contain relation names such as ``"rel_a"``, or relation names prefixed by a minus sign such as ``"-rel_a"``.
     For the former case, every row given for the relation will be ``put`` into the database, i.e. upsert semantics.
     For the latter case, the corresponding rows are removed from the database, and you should only specify the key part of the rows.
     As for ``rm`` in CozoScript, it is not an error to remove non-existent rows.